 If you are looking for more tips on how to set fitness goals, then check this post.

-Your social circle can encourage you, and push you to do your best, never giving up in the process.
+Your social circle can encourage you, and push you to do your best, never giving up.

 Plus, we all have this instinct and drive inside of us that doesn’t want to let people down—especially people we care about.